 - a) Once a goalkeeper puts the ball into play from his/her hands, a goalkeeper can not then touch the ball with his/her hands until an opposing player has touched it. - b) A goalkeeper must distribute the ball within five (5) seconds of gaining possession.
 A referee may extend that period if there has been some minor injury to the goalie. - c) A goalkeeper may not set the ball down nor bounce it and then pick it up again. - d) If a team is determined to have gained possession in the neutral zone, it can not be played to their goalkeeper's hands until being touched by an opponent.
-This includes a series of passes originating from the neutral zone where an opposing player has never touched the ball. - e) A goalkeeper may use their hands after dribbling the ball themselves into the penalty box unless they have previously used their hands without an opposing player touch. - f) For any violation of an unlawful touch within the penalty box, the opposing team will be awarded a free direct kick (not a penalty kick) from the top of the penalty box.
+This includes a series of passes originating from the neutral zone where an opposing player has never touched the ball including a pass to the goalkeeper that was deliberately played to him/her from their teammate's head.

+- e) A goalkeeper may use their hands after dribbling the ball themselves into the penalty box unless they have previously used their hands without an opposing player touch. - f) For any violation of an unlawful touch within the penalty box, the opposing team will be awarded a free direct kick (not a penalty kick) from the top of the penalty box.